galetaire/spahousing/pages/posts/price.md

 The prices are constantly rising due to inflation, a consequence of the current monetary policy.
 The uptrend is however cyclical, with major expansions and minor regressions.

-For an overview on how housing value behaves in different currencies, please see this [entry](posts/credit).
+- For an overview of housing price in different currencies, please see this [entry](money).

-For details about the methodology for real price, please see this [notes](realprice).
+- For details about the methodology for real price, please see this [notes](realprice).

 # (b) Quarterly evolution of housing prices